One- and two-qubit gate infidelities due to motional errors in trapped ions and electrons: Two-qubit gate errors

 where, in the second line, we assumed a white noise bath of $\omega$ and pulled $S_{\omega}\simeq S_{0}$ outside of the integral.
 We can now straightforwardly evaluate the integrals in Eq.~(\ref{eq:mot_deph_omega_fid}), which gives:

 where, plugging in $t_{g}=2\pi N/\Delta$ and $\Delta = 4\Omega_{2g}N^{1/2}$ gives a final infidelity of:

 where $\eta\equiv\pi g_{d}^{2}S_{0}/2$ (see appendix).
+Note that $\eta=2/\tau$, where $\tau$ corresponds to the decay time of the coherence between two neighboring Fock states.
 In Fig.~\ref{fig:coherent_two_qubit_markovian}(b), we compare Eq.~(\ref{eq:dephasing_fid}) to the direct numerical integration of the motional dephasing master equation (see appendix), showing the two calculations converge when $\eta/\Omega_{2g}\ll 1$ for various initial states of the qubits and motion.